XYOracleNetwork-v1/web-developer.xyo.network-react/docs/new-xyo-suite.md

 Our **new XYO App** allows you to easily connect to both the new Sentinel X and the Bridge X to accelerate your geomining workflow.
 The interface is easy to use and it is a great tool to monitor number of Bound Witnesses, connect devices to the Xyo network and access tutorials on your devices.

-We are also thrilled to introduce you to The **Matrix**, a new member of the XYO family which allows you to easily connect to a diviner.
-The **Matrix** is also a visual tool of the XYO network, where you can see activity in real time.
-The geomining revolution continues!
+We are also thrilled to introduce you to The **Matrix**, a new member of the XYO family which allows our users to explore the XYO Network.
+The Matrix includes visual tools to explore the network and its health with visualizations of
+- Active Bound Witnesses
+- Nodes in the network
+- Total stake in the network (in XYO)
+- Requests of the network

 ## Tools for Sentinels, Bridges, and Archivists